artisticat1/obsidian-latex-suite/DOCS.md

 0 & 0 & 0 & 1
 \end{pmatrix}
 ```
 .
-More generally, it will expand "idN<kbd>Tab</kbd>" to an N×N identity matrix.
+More generally, it will expand "idenN" to an N×N identity matrix.

 #### Visual function snippets